weaviate/weaviate-io/developers/weaviate/configuration/index.md

 # tags: ['configuration']
 ---

-This section shows you how to configure Weaviate
+This section shows you how to configure Weaviate.

 - Extend Weaviate's functionality by adding vectorizers and other [modules](./modules.md)
 - Configure how Weaviate stores and indexes data